phimeyer/phimeyer.github.io/_pages/research.md

 Here you can find information on my papers submitted for review and my recent paper projects.

 I am particularly interested in research on Comparative Political Institutions and Quantitative Text Analysis with an emphasis on Judicial Politics, Judicial Public Relations and Political Communication.
-Currently, I am particularly interested in when and how the German Federal Constitutional Court uses public relations to set frames and influence media coverage and the public.

 <b>Under Review</b>